-Plant and equipment assets refer to items which can be easily removed from the property and can be claimed by property owners in two ways:
+Plant and equipment assets refer to items which are mechanical or easily removable and these assets can be claimed by property owners:

 Warehouse tenants can claim depreciation on any fit-out they add from the starting date of their lease.
 If a tenant removes items at the end of their tenancy, they may also be able to claim any remaining depreciation for assets that are removed and scrapped when they vacate the warehouse.

-This can become complicated to work out who is entitled to claim what, as warehouse owners are also entitled to claim depreciation on assets installed and left behind by previous tenants once a tenancy has ceased.
-For this reason, it’s important to contact a Quantity Surveyor to ensure that each party makes their claim correctly.
+This can become complicated to work out who is entitled to claim what, as warehouse owners are also entitled to claim depreciation on assets installed once a tenancy has ceased.
+For this reason, it’s important to contact a quantity surveyor to ensure that each party makes their claim correctly.